-Be sure to save the documents you used -- including a copy of the HPE "Dear Shareholder" letter (which was not actually sent to shareholders.)
+Be sure to save the documents you used -- plus, for future reference, a copy of the HPE "Dear Shareholder" letter (which was not actually sent to shareholders.)

 Be sure to save the spreadsheets you have modified -- under a different filename -- and keep them for future reference when you sell shares, etc.

 If you elect to hire professional help, the IRS explains the different types of tax professional.
 You can search the online IRS Federal Tax Return Preparer Directory by geography and qualifications -- or by name to verify credentials: Directory of Federal Tax Return Preparers.

 HP Share Ownership Program Tax Reporting provides helpful information collected by HPAA member Alan Silverstein and posted on his personal website: (Revised December 11, 2013.)

 Official IRS website, which is well done and has a very good search box: https://www.irs.gov